Prydeton/dailies/CONTRIBUTING.md

 ### Software

-Dailies is written using Rust (for the API) and React (for the frontend).
+Dailies is written using Rust (for the backend) and React (for the frontend).
 Before you begin, you'll need to make sure you have the required software installed:

 | Software | Installation instructions |
 | --- | --- |